Woman jailed on arson, endangerment charges

-The Olean Police Department Criminal Investigation Unit charged Angelica Howard, 36, of 103 N. Clinton St. on Tuesday with second-degree arson, a class B felony; first-degree reckless endangerment and second-degree criminal mischief, both class D felonies, in connection to a Feb.
+The Olean Police Department charged Angelica Howard, 36, of 103 N. Clinton St., on Tuesday with second-degree arson, a class B felony; first-degree reckless endangerment and second-degree criminal mischief, both class D felonies, in connection to a Feb.
 20 fire at her home.

 Firefighters responded to a call at just after 11 p.m.
 Feb.
 20 for a report from an upstairs apartment indicating light smoke haze and an attic smoke detector alarm.
 Firefighters said they discovered a fire in the downstairs apartment, which was quickly extinguished, and tenants were evacuated.